Office 288, Rubenstein Hall

 Hello!

-I am an assistant professor at Duke University, Sanford School of Public Policy.
-I research state-building, conflict, and the political economy of development.
-Most of my work focuses regionally on Africa.
+I am an assistant professor of Public Policy and Political Science at Duke University.
+I study how citizen-state relationships affect state-building, development, and political trust.
+Most of my work focuses on post-conflict contexts in Africa.

-My research has been published, or is forthcoming in, the American Journal of Political Science, Journal of Politics, World PoliticsPolitical Science Research and Methods, Journal of Peace Research, and others.
-From 2018-2019, I was a Jennings Randolph Peace Scholar at the United States Institute of Peace (USIP).
+My research has been published, or is forthcoming in, the American Political Science Review, American Journal of Political Science, Journal of Politics, World Politics, Political Science Research and Methods, Journal of Conflict Resolution, Journal of Peace Research, and others.
+I was a 2018-2019 Jennings Randolph Peace Scholar at the United States Institute of Peace (USIP).
 I received my PhD in government from Harvard in 2020.
-From 2020-2023, I was an assistant professor at UC Berkeley, Goldman School of Public Policy.
+From 2020-2023, I was an assistant professor at UC Berkeley Goldman School of Public Policy.